 As your child achieves each goal, you can slightly increase the goal for the following week.
 Don’t hesitate to mix up the rewards if your child is getting bored, or offer two choices for your child to choose from.

 Simply enter your email address to download this item.
-Plus, receive the FREE Empowering Parents newsletter with a weekly selection of featured articles, trending blog posts, and parenting tips.
+Plus, receive the FREE Empowering Parents newsletter with a weekly selection of featured articles, practical parenting tips, and special offers.